B Basic Statistical Concepts

 B.1.1 Categorical data

-• Nominal data: Categories without a natural order, e.g. [red, green, blue] or [medicine, surgery, psychiatry].
+• Nominal data: Categories without inherent order, e.g. [red, green, blue].

-• Ordinal data: Categories with a meaningful order, but without consistent intervals between them, e.g. [low < medium < high].
+• Ordinal data: Categories with a meaningful order but unequal intervals, e.g. [low < medium < high].

 B.1.2 Numerical data